jankapunkt/meteor-collection-factory/README.md

 ##### Hooks

-There are hooks for insert, update, remove, as well as insertAfter, updateAfter, removeAfter available on server.
+There are hooks for insert, update, remove, as well as afterInsert, afterUpdate, afterRemove available on server.

  `insert: function(doc, callback, cb) {}`